Connect with others who understand.

 Ongoing studies are examining the role of aspartame, an artificial sweetener marketed as NutraSweet and Equal and added to many food products, in possibly raising the risk for developing Alzheimer’s.

-What Does NOT Cause Alzheimer's?
+What Does Not Cause Alzheimer's?

 Many substances and objects were thought at one time to increase the risk for developing Alzheimer’s.
 The following have been thoroughly studied as potential risk factors, and no link with Alzheimer’s has ever been proven: